DestroyerDarkNess/Hydra/README.md

 ## ❗️ Support the author

-You can support the author on Binance `s4lsalsoft@gmail.com`.
+You can support the author on Binance `s4lsalsoft@gmail.com`. ❤️

 ## 🏆 A win-win cooperation

 And now, I invite you to participate in this project!
-Let's work **together** to create the **most useful** tool for developers on the web today.

 - [Issues][repo_issues_url]: ask questions and submit your features.
 - [Pull requests][repo_pull_request_url]: send your improvements to the current.